Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 A context object is passed to each hook callback.
 The properties attached to those contexts are as follows.

 - `log`: A logger which should be preferred over `console.*` logging.
+- `command`: Package information about the command.
-- `main`: The main filename of the command package.
+  - `main`: Main filename of the command package.
+  - `dir`: Root directory of the command package.
+  - `name`: Name from the command's `package.json` file.
+  - `description`: Description from the command's `package.json` file.
+  - `version`: Version from the command's `package.json` file.
 - `rootDir`: Absolute path of the workspaces root.
 - `commander` (**init** hook only): Configurable [Commander](https://www.npmjs.com/package/commander) instance for defining command options, arguments, and help text.
 - `args` (**before**, **each**, and **after** hooks only): Positional arguments parsed from command line.